-Support and assistance can be arranged for Māori and Pacific learners to ensure they have access to learning and assessment in ways that best align with cultural practices.
-Contact the learner's CSAM to request assistance so assessors can get the necessary help for their learners.
+Support and assistance can be arranged for Māori and Pacific trainees to ensure they have access to learning and assessment in ways that best align with cultural practices.
+Contact the trainee's CSAM to request assistance so assessors can get the necessary help for their trainees.